Iandavidk/Selenium-Ecommerce_Automation/README.md

 # Selenium-Ecommerce_Automation
-Automation of Testcase using Selenium Java
+Automation of Testcases using Selenium Java